gamer-project/gamer/doc/wiki/Runtime-Parameters-related/[Runtime-Parameters]-Particles.md

    Particle UIDs should be assigned _after_ all the particle creation within a single routine is complete (e.g. star formation).
-   First, we collect the UIDs and positions of new particles from all ranks into a single array.
+   First, we collect the PUIDs and positions of new particles from all ranks into a single array.
    Second, we sort the particles by their positions.
-   Third, assign the particle UIDs according to the array index plus `NextUID`.
+   Third, assign the particle UIDs according to the array index plus `NextPUID`.
    Finally, send the new particle UIDs back to all ranks.

    Example: `src/StarFormation/SF_CreateStar.cpp` and `src/StarFormation/SF_CreateStar_AGORA.cpp`

 > [!CAUTION]
-> If the particle positions are exactly the same (which should unlikely happen), the UID is determined by the following order:
+> If the particle positions are exactly the same (which should unlikely happen), the particle UID is determined by the sorting algorithm.
-> 1. The rank number (`MPI_Rank`) from 0 to `MPI_NRank-1`.
-> 2. The index of particle array in each rank.
+> Please check the implmentation in `Miscellaneous/Mis_SortByRows.cpp` and `Mis_Heapsort.cpp`

 <br>